InformaticFreak/vectometry/README.md

 #### Perpendicular (orthogonal)

-Two vectors can be perpendicular (orthogonal) to each other, which means that the smaller angle between the two vector is 90 degrees.
+Two vectors can be perpendicular (orthogonal) to each other, which means that the smaller angle between the two vector is 90 Degrees.

 ```python
 is_orthogonal(v1, v2) #=> False